Ways to Care for Young People Who Are Attracted to More Than One Gender

 LGBTQ young people are finding more expansive ways than ever to describe their attraction, including when it comes to defining their romantic orientation.
 These terms are important for asexual (or ace) people who experience little to no sexual attraction.
 Many asexual people desire romantic relationships, and romantic orientations are a way for aces to communicate who they prefer to date or form relationships with.
 You may hear some asexual people define their orientation with terms like biromantic or panromantic.
 LGBTQ young people who do not identify as asexual may use romantic orientations to clarify the nuances of their orientation as well.
 Whether your attraction to more than one gender is sexual or romantic, you are welcome in the bi community.

 Do we need labels?

 Labels can be a huge source of self-understanding for some LGBTQ people.
 Because we live in a society where everyone is assumed and expected to be straight and cisgender, finding the words to define yourself can be an act of liberation.
 Labels can help connect people to one another, allowing them to feel less alone and to create community together.
 Labels also allow researchers to study marginalized groups, giving us important information to better understand and support these groups.

 While labels feel meaningful for some LGBTQ people, labels can feel restrictive for others.
 It’s OK to explore different labels or to avoid labels altogether!
 You are never required to label your identity in a particular way or to disclose your identity, especially if doing so would compromise your safety.

-Why it’s important to support bisexual youth
+Why it’s important to support bisexual young people

-These statistics underscore the need to increase public understanding and support for bisexual youth.
+These statistics underscore the need to increase public understanding and support for bisexual young people.
 They also remind us that no matter what words we use to describe an attraction to more than one gender, as a whole, this group faces significant obstacles and unique challenges.
 We must do more to make the world a safer place for bisexual young people.